 Pregnancy can be an exciting and confusing time.
 Before choosing any prenatal tests, you should discuss this information with your provider and/or genetic counselor.
 By doing so, you will obtain the information you need to make the best decisions for you and your baby.

-CVS: Chorionic villus sampling involves removing a small amount of tissue from the placenta between11-13 weeks.
+CVS: Chorionic villus sampling involves removing a small amount of tissue from the placenta between weeks 11 and 13.
 The doctor removes this tissue either by going through the mother’s abdomen with a thin needle, or through the vagina with a thin tube.
 UItrasound is used to help guide the doctor during the procedure

 Amniocentesis: Amniocentesis involves removing a small amount of amniotic fluid (water that surrounds the baby).
 The doctor uses ultrasound to help guide a thin needle through the mother’s abdomen to get this fluid.
 This test is done any time after 15 ½ weeks.

 Cell Free DNA Testing: Cell free fetal DNA, taken and analyzed from a mother's blood sample, can detect over 99 percent of Down syndrome and Trisomy 18, as well as over 91 percent of Trisomy 13.
 It can be performed at 10 weeks gestation or later.
 This test is available for women over age 34, or who have had an ultrasound or another blood test indicating an increased risk for Down syndrome or Trisomy 18.